SimonJamesPauck/solid-inject/README.md

 Scoping allows one type's instance creation to be constrained within the dependency tree of another type.
 This is commonly required and used for singleton (application scoped) or web-request scoped instances, among others.

+## Development

+### Project Modules

+- Core: contains the production code.
+- Apitests: is purely for testing the public API.
+  This is a distinct module so it can depend on core in the same way any other project would.
+  This module also provides the bulk of the documentation by way of code examples.
+- Generated: is a small app used to generate the InjectionExtensions.
+  It has yet to be automatically incorporated into the build.

 ## Credits

 The following resources were used for the logo.